bzon/gota/README.md

 2018/04/30 01:12:37 file uploaded: https://example-s3-bucket.s3.amazonaws.com/ios_bucket/1.0.0/4/app.plist
 ```

-__NOTE__: Currently, gota assigns a AES256 encrpytion and a public-read ACL to all files that are uploaded.
+__NOTE__: Currently, gota assigns an AES256 encryption and a public-read ACL to all files that are uploaded.
 This may change to be configurable in the future.

 ### Upload to Nexus